crystaiiise/data-science-and-bioinformatics-notes/202504_GoogleDataAnalytics/transitioning_to_R.md

     ## [1] "a" "c"

 -   Vector arithmetic operations are done element-wise.
-If the lengths don’t match, R will **‘recycle’ the shorter vector by repeating it to match the length of the longer one**.
+If the lengths don’t match, R will **‘recycle’ the shorter vector by *repeating* it to match the length of the longer one**.

-    -   **This is not the same as broadcasting in numpy**, which allows the input arrays to have different numbers of *dimensions* but NOT different shapes (except when one of the input is 1) in the *same dimension* (compared right to left).
-So vector recycling is more flexible.
+    -   **This is not the same as broadcasting in numpy**, which allows the input arrays to have different numbers of *dimensions* but not incompatible shapes (except when one of the input is 1) in the *same dimension* (compared right to left; padding with 1s on the left if needed).
+So vector recycling in R is more flexible.

 -   `sort()` sorts the vector in ascending order; `rev()` reverses the